hsparg/ISQS-4361/README.md

 # Homework 2

-1. Implement the following integer or float methods:
+Implement the following integer or float methods:

-  1.Method celsius returns the celsius equivalent of a fahrenheit temperature.
-    celsius = 5.0 / 9.0 * (fahrenheit - 32)
+  1. Method celsius returns the celsius equivalent of a fahrenheit temperature. celsius = 5.0 / 9.0 * (fahrenheit - 32)

-  2.Method fahrenheit returns the fahrenheit equibalent of a celsius temperature.
-    fahrenheit = 9.0 / 5.0 * celsius + 32
+  2. Method fahrenheit returns the fahrenheit equibalent of a celsius temperature. fahrenheit = 9.0 / 5.0 * celsius + 32

-  3.Use methods a & b above to write an application that enables the user either to enter a fahrenheit
-     temperature and display the celsius equivalent or vice versa.
+  3. Use methods a & b above to write an application that enables the user either to enter a fahrenheit temperature and display the celsius equivalent or vice versa.

 Please note: this assignment will only generate one java file.